Music is the wallpaper of our minds

 Brain signals to music

-Brain signals are electrical impulses which became the carriers of memory
+Brain signals are electrical impulses that became the carriers of memory

 During the experience, participants are free to think anything which they want to capture in the form of a melody.
 We encouraged them to think of a cherished memory, run wild with their imaginations, things that excite them.
 These thoughts give rise to series of ionic currents in the brain.
 These ionic currents are captured by the brain reader headband.